 That is why your niche and passion should go along with each other.
 So, you can cross the recession period and come strong into the market.

-Make a list of what all you are passionate about, what you do in your free time, what books you read.
+Make a list of what you are passionate about, what you do in your free time, and what books you read.

 Ask your parents and friends if you are not sure what your interest is.

-Will the market give you money if you have passion in some topic?
-No, you definitely need the skills.
+Will the market give you money if you have passion for some topic?
+Definitely no, you need the skills.

-From the list of interests you have made earlier, check what are the related skills you have in that topic.
+From the list of interests, you have made earlier select the topics and check what related skills you have in those.

 Analyse the demand or problem in your niche and create a product or solution which is most needed in that niche.